wearelumenai/distclus/README.md

 }
 ```

-*Note :* when the algorithm starts, it first initializes the starting cluster centroids.
+*Note :* when the algorithm starts, it first initializes the starting centers.
 The number of centroids is given by the parameter ```InitK``` of the ```mcmc.Conf``` configuration object (see above).
 Thus at least ```InitK``` observations must be given at construction time or pushed before the algorithm starts,
 otherwise an error is returned by the ```Run``` method.

-## Evaluate algorithm result
+## Prediction

-Once the algorithm was started, etiher in synchronous or online mode,
+Once the algorithm was started, either in synchronous or online mode,
 the ```Predict``` method can be used to make predictions.
 The following function uses predictions to calculate the root mean squared error
-for observations which real outputs are known.
+for observations which real output is known.

 ```go
 package main